-How and Why You Should Limit Login Attempts in WordPress (Plugin+Code)
+How to Limit Login Attempts in WordPress (Plugin+Code)

 Your WordPress site is like your home in the online world.
 Just as you'd lock your doors to keep out intruders, it's essential to secure your website against cyber threats.